saltsa/rpi-iot/README.md

 Then copy the binary and `ec_private.pem` to Raspberry PI or other device.

 And finally set environment variables and run!
+For more permanent solution, there's `rpi-mon.service` file for systemd.

 ## Certificates and device creation for Cloud IoT connectivity